NORTHWEST MINNESOTA TOURISM DIRECTORY

 One mile east of Fertile.

-through the Fertile Sand Hills.
-Trail maps available at the Fertile Community
+the Fertile Sand Hills.
+Trail maps available at the Fertile Community Center and on-site.

 Public Nature Areas 218-945-3129